arnavroh45/Archery_WebGL/index.md

 at the bullseye.
 The problem addressed is how to create a compelling and interactive animation that accurately simulates shooting mechanics and rewards precise aim.

-Challenges faced include:
+**Challenges**
 - Event Handling: Managing user input for firing the bullet and detecting hits on the bullseye involved complex event handling logic.
-- Visual Effects: Designing visually appealing fireworks that synchronize with the hit event without causing performance issues posed technical and artistic challenges.
+- Visual Effects: Designing visually appealing fireworks that synchronize with the hit event, movement of board, bullets and the clouds without causing performance issues posed technical and artistic challenges.

+**How we solved these challenges**
+- Event Handling: We solved this challenge by comaparing the positions of the board as well as the bullet.
+When the bullet has coordinates that lie within the range of the boards, points are awarded.
+The points are awarded based on the distance of the bullet, the moment it hits the board, from the bullseye.
+Here is a link to the code snippet, where we solved this challenge

+-Visual Effects: We created a circle with a large radius with balls on its borders and positioned it at such a position, that it looks like a firework.
+Here is the code snippet for that

 ## Demo ##